idleberg/node-makensis/README.md

 Verbosity where the value `4=all`, `3=no script`,`2=no info`, `1=no warnings`, `0=none`.
 Equivalent of the `-V` switch.

+### Callbacks

+#### onData

+Gives access to an object containing the current line, and whether it contains a warning of the path of the outfile.

+#### onError

+Gives access to an object containing the current line.

+#### onExit

+Gives access to an object containing the exit code, the full `stdout` and `stderr`, and the number of warnings.

 ## Related

 - [atom-language-nsis][atom-language-nsis] - NSIS package for Atom